IfChainToSwitch

 }

 When calling describeObject("hello"), one might expect to have It's a string! printed, but this is not what happens.
 Because the Object check happens first in code, it matches, resulting in It's an object!.
 This behavior is most likely a bug, and can sometimes be hard to spot.
-(This check can be suppressed if the behavior is intentional.)
+This checker will automatically reorder cases if needed to correct the issue, like this:

 Suppression